You are here

 The NSVRC developed this Rural Public Service Announcement (PSA) Campaign in partnership with the Office on Violence Against Women.
-This campaign was designed by and for rural communities.
-Materials were tested with rural focus groups and the results are the campaign materials that are available to download for free to OVW Rural Grantees on this website.
+It was designed by and for rural communities.
+Campaign materials that are available to download for free to OVW Rural Grantees on this website.
 Learn more about the campaign development process.

-We hope that you will be able to utilize these tools in your community.
-All tools are free to download and customize.
+We hope that you will be able to use these tools in your community.
+Most tools are free to download and customize.
 They are designed to be used as stand alone materials, as a full campaign or used in conjunction with other campaigns such as SAAM and any other campaigns that may already be successful in your community.